Yifu-Tian/GeTrader/README.md

-# 🧬 GeTrader (Gemini-Powered Trader for Cryptocurrency)
+# 🧬 GeTrader: Gemini-Powered Trader for Cryptocurrency

 **GeTrader** is an advanced, self-evolving cryptocurrency quantitative trading terminal powered by Google's Gemini AI.